I’m going to explain why you should rent in Mexico. Especially before even thinking about buying a house or condo.

 Buying a property in Mexico can be a complicated legal process, and unless you have a trusty real estate lawyer, you could end up buying real estate in Mexico the wrong way and lose your home.
 So you might want to reconsider.

-That’s because foreigners do not have the same rights to buying ceratin land or property in Mexico as Mexican citizens do.
-And unless you know how to properly do this research or write this into a legal contract, you could end up losing.
+That’s because foreigners do not have the same rights when buying certain land or property in Mexico as Mexican citizens do.
+This is especially true in coastal areas and border zones.
+And unless you know how to properly do this research or write this into a legal contract, you could lose.
+This is why it’s essential to verify the property’s legal status before purchasing.

-Recently, I watched a youtube video about reasons ex-pats leave Mexico, and this critical reason came up that I have heard happen to others.
-People from other countries come to Mexico; they buy a cheap and what seems to be a great deal property, then years later, another “official” owner of that property comes back to reclaim it.
+Recently, I watched a YouTube video about reasons ex-pats leave Mexico, and this critical reason came up that I have heard happen to others.
+People from other countries come to Mexico; they buy a cheap and what seems to be an excellent deal for a dream property.
+But then, years later, another “official” owner of that property comes back to reclaim it.
+This could have been avoided by doing some due diligence, but a lot of newcomers don’t know the ins and outs of real estate problems in Mexico.

 1. A lot of money is spent in a legal battle to try and take back the property you bought, and you might win.
 However, with all the money spent fighting the legal action in court and with different government parties, you might have spent a fortune on this once “cheap property.”

-2. A lot of money is spent in a legal battle, fighting for the ownership of this property, and in the end, you lose everything because the court has granted right to someone else.
+2. A lot of money is spent in a legal battle, fighting for the ownership of this property, and in the end, you lose everything because the court has granted the rights to someone else.

-3. You decide it’s not worth the legal battle, and end up losing the property.
+3. You decide it’s not worth the legal battle, and you lose the property.

-Either scenario is probably not a scenario you’ll be used to and comfortable handling, which is why it’s essential to have a reliable and trustworthy real estate attorney and notary help you with the purchase of your home BEFORE actually buying it.
+Any of these scenarios is probably not a situation you’ll be used to and comfortable handling, which is why it’s essential to have a reliable and trustworthy real estate attorney and Notario help you purchase your home BEFORE actually buying it.

 2. Renting In Mexico Gives You Flexibility

-If you’re like most people, one of your reasons for moving to Mexico is in search of a new adventure!
+If you’re like most people, one of your reasons for moving to Mexico is searching for a new adventure!

 Being tied down with real estate in a specific city or place might not give you the flexibility to explore different parts of the country.
-I know people who moved to Mexico with one specific place in mind, only to realize that they hated it when they spent an extended amount of time there.
+I know people living in Mexico in a specific city they thought they would love, only to realize they hated it when they spent an extended time there.

-You should also keep in mind there are many things you might not know about a place by visiting a few times.
-And these things include the weather year-round, the noise year-round, seasonal tourism year-round, and in some cases, even the lack of services year-round.
+You should also remember there are many things you might not know about a place by visiting a few times.
+And these things include the weather year-round, the noise year-round, seasonal tourism year-round, and in some cases, even the lack of basic services sometimes or year-round.

-For that reason alone, renting in Mexico gives you another level of flexibility before jumping into buying real estate.
+For that reason alone, renting in Mexico will give you another level of flexibility before jumping into buying real estate.

 3. Renting Requires Less Investment Upfront.

-When you buy a house in Mexico, whether you decide to pay cash or finance it, your initial investment is going to be pretty large.
-Even if you decided to finance it, you’ll still have to give up some cash in a down payment.
+When you buy a house in Mexico, whether you decide to pay cash or finance it, your initial investment will be pretty large.
+Even if you decide to finance it, you’ll still have to give up some cash in a down payment or put the money in an escrow account.

-Then there are other costs such as a real estate attorney, your real estate agent, a full house inspection, and perhaps some repairs—all of which you will have to pay for.
+Then there are other costs, such as a real estate attorney, your real estate agent, a whole house inspection, and perhaps some repairs — all of which you must pay yourself.

-But when you rent a home, most likely, you will only be required to pay the first and last month in rent upfront.
-And in some cases, depending on your landlord, you might have to pay a deposit for your telephone line.
+But when you rent a home, most likely, you will only be required to pay the first and last month and a security deposit in rent upfront.
+Some landlords don’t even require these.
+In some instances, depending on your landlord, you might have to pay a deposit for your telephone line.

-And a lot of rentals come furnished, so you don’t even have to worry about the additional expense of buying furniture.
+And many rentals come furnished, so you don’t even have to worry about the additional expense of buying furniture.

 Rent In Mexico Varies By Month